Masterzach32/SideScrollerProject/README.md

 - All new assets, bg, playtheme
 - You now play as the fallen emperor Azir, who wants to take back Shurima
 - The player can now spawn soldiers that attack for him, and that he can move around
+- Options file is saved to the users home directory

 ### Bugs:
 - Sometimes sluggers spawn traveling left